 CBS News projects New Jersey Governor Phil Murphy wins close reelection race

 CBS News has projected that New Jersey Governor Phil Murphy will win a second term.
-He is the first Democratic governor to win reelection since 1977, but Murphy's razor-thin margin of victory in what was considered a safe blue state is raising red flags for Democrats around the country.
+He is the first Democratic governor to win reelection since 1977, but Murphy's thin margin of victory, currently about one point, in what was considered a safe blue state is raising red flags for Democrats around the country.

-With the candidates separated by a fraction of a percent out of 2.4 million ballots cast, it's irresponsible of the media to make this call when the New Jersey Secretary of State doesn't even know how many ballots are left to be counted.
+"I am humbled to be the first Democratic governor reelected in the great state of New Jersey since my dear friend, the late Governor Brendan Byrne did this in 1977," Murphy told supporters in Asbury Park on Wednesday night.
+"Thank you for putting your trust in our team for another four years.
+Thank you for saying we need to keep moving forward on a shared journey to a stronger and fairer New Jersey."

 Murphy largely ran on his record for handling the COVID-19 pandemic and highlighted other first-term accomplishments, like raising the minimum wage, enacting a tax on wealthy New Jerseyans, expanding paid family leave benefits, increasing funding for public schools and providing more access to pre-K.

-The slim margins highlight the continued divide over Murphy's handling of the pandemic and some of those first-term accomplishments that he highlighted throughout his campaign.
+The slim margin highlights the continued divide over Murphy's handling of the pandemic and some of those first-term accomplishments that he highlighted throughout his campaign.

 While Murphy is on track to get more votes than he did in 2017, solid GOP turnout kept the race close.
 Democrats expected a closer race than four years ago, but one Democratic strategist told CBS News, "nobody really expected this."